What are base and sub-themes?

 Base theme and sub-theme hierarchy

-Thematic groups these themes into a two-level hierarchy of base and sub-themes, that can be edited.
+Thematic groups your themes into a two-level hierarchy of base and sub-themes, that can be edited.

-- Base themes are general concepts or topics, while sub-themes are more specific.
+- Base themes are general concepts or topics, while sub-themes are more specific topics.

 - Sub-themes are grouped under the most relevant Base theme.